vvgomes/blog/_posts/2016-09-20-better-reducers.md

 }
 {% endhighlight %}

 The example above is literally the suggested reducer in the official Redux docs.
-I wonder if people are really following this approach.
-I hope not.
-As you can see the code above is very busy to read and not very modular.
+I wonder if people are really following this approach (I hope not).
+As you can see, the code above is very busy to read and not very modular.
 Hopefully, we can do better than that.
 Let's see.

 ## Introducing Maybe

-The behavior of the reducer above can be described as:
+The algorithm of the reducer above can be described as:

-- Pattern match an action by `type`;
+- Chooses a behavior by pattern-matching the `action.type`;
-- Handles the action with the appropriate behavior;
+- Executes the matching behavior returning a new state;
-- Returns the unchanged `state` if no match.
+- Returns the unchanged state if no match.

 Turns out that logic can be accuratelly implemented using a [Maybe](https://wiki.haskell.org/Maybe) container, as the Haskell programmers would probably suggest here.
 In Javascript, we can use the Maybe object from the amazing [Folktalke](http://folktalegithubio.readthedocs.io/en/latest/api/data/maybe/Maybe.html?highlight=maybe) lib.
 Let's see the result.